noorul23/noorul23/README.md

 ## 🚀 About Me

 - 🎓 B.Tech in Information Technology
-- 🤖 Interested in **IoT, embedded systems, sensing systems, robotics, AI/ML**
+- 🤖 Interested in **IoT, embedded systems, robotics, AI/ML**
-- 🔍 Research experience in **computer vision, plant disease classification, intrusion detection systems**
+- 🔍 Research experience in **plant disease diagnosis**
-- 🛠️ Founder of a device repair venture (**I Repair Hub**)
+- 🛠️ Founder of a device repair venture
 - 🌱 Currently improving: Getting into electronics
 - 📍 Based in Chennai, India